Indiscriminate covers of infinite translation surfaces are innocent, not devious: Context on finite area flat surfaces of infinite topological type

 As it can be seen, Veech groups have played a significant role in the study of translation flows.
 The properties of translation flows so far obtained for surfaces of infinite genus and finite area are mostly similar to those of compact flat surfaces.

-In this paper, we broaden the utilize structure provided by coverings to produce spaces of finite area flat surfaces of infinite type which are invariant under Teichm\"uller deformations, and provide sufficiently interesting Teichm\"uller dynamics so that varied phenomena appear for corresponding translation flows.
+In this paper, we broaden the scope of known phenomena of translation flows on flat surfaces by utilizing the structure provided by coverings to produce spaces of flat surfaces of infinite type and finite area which are invariant under Teichm\"uller deformations, and provide sufficiently interesting Teichm\"uller dynamics so that varied phenomena appear for corresponding translation flows.
 This construction allows us to determine when the lift of a translation flow to a cover retains ergodic properties which the base surface possesses, such as unique ergodicity.
 This approach thus overcomes some of the problems created by not having a natural parameter space for infinite type flat surfaces.